Car Insurance Verification: How It Works & Why It Matters

 How does electronic insurance verification work?

 Electronic insurance verification works by sending a standardized data request — typically containing your VIN, NAIC insurer code, and policy number — from an authorized party (like the DMV) to your insurer's database.
 The insurer's system responds in real time with a "verified" or "not verified" status.
-These systems follow IICMVA standards and are used by nearly all 50 states in some form.
+These systems follow IICMVA standards — updated to Version 1.2 in January 2026 — and are used by a growing number of states.
 No single national database exists; each state queries insurers directly.

 What happens if my car insurance can't be verified?

-If your car insurance cannot be verified, you'll typically receive a notice from your state DMV giving you 30 days to provide proof of coverage.
+If your car insurance cannot be verified, you'll typically receive a notice from your state DMV giving you 15 to 45 days to provide proof of coverage.
 If you fail to respond, your vehicle registration can be suspended, making it illegal to drive.
 Even if you're actually insured, you can fail verification due to reporting delays or VIN mismatches — in those cases, contact your insurer and request a letter confirming continuous coverage.
-Additional consequences can include fines, reinstatement fees, and increased insurance premiums.
+Additional consequences can include fines, reinstatement fees, and higher insurance premiums upon renewal.

 Compare Car Insurance Rates in Ohio